 Following our team’s recent success on an R&D trip to London, we sat down with Lara to get some insight on what makes these R&D trips so successful, and worthwhile for our bottom line, and yours.

 VALUE.
 Getting the minds that contribute to the operational and design process together on a group trip, in a different and thought-provoking locale, is priceless.
 “Experiencing places and things as a team,” says Lara “creates common vocabulary, reference points, and strengthens the overall team dynamic.
 Getting everyone excited about the entire project, and creative process, is invaluable to the team doing its best work.”

 GUEST LIST.
 Extending the R&D trip program to key members of your team, as well as longtime contractors, if they play an ongoing, essential role within your organization, is beneficial to getting everyone on the same page and to the entire process.

 THE GAMEPLAN.
 Destination + Budget.
 Start researching: destination, where to stay/eat, daily activities, and costs.
 Is there a local winery to explore for a possible partnership?
-A unique design house, local architecture, or artisan you want to visit for inspiration?
+A unique design house, local architecture, or artisan you want to visit for restaurant design inspiration?
 Lara suggests having team members research your destination on their own and offer their must-sees, building your daily activities list from there.